-The survey plan followed the Marine Scotland guidance and was submitted to Marine Scotland for review and approved on 11 November 2020.
-Based on the maximum dredge volumes and dredging depths to be applied for and the areas with the docks to be dredged, grab samples from nine stations were required.
+Samples of the seabed sediments to be dredged were collected from the Port of Methil by Forth Ports on 26 November 2020 and were analysed by SOCOTEC.
+The survey plan followed the Marine Scotland guidance and was submitted to Marine Scotland for review and approved on 29 October 2020.
+Based on the maximum dredge volumes and dredging depths applied for, grab samples from three stations were required.
 Sample station locations are presented in Table A1.1 and shown in Figure A1.1.

-Table A1.1 Positions of the Port of Leith 2020 Sample Stations
+Table A1.1 Positions of the Methil 2020 Sample Stations ------------ -- --